-Known for its amazing geological wonders, this UNESCO World Heritage Site covers an area of over 1189 square miles of wilderness, hiking trails, streams, ponds and lakes.
-It receives over 3.7 million visitors every year.
+Known for its amazing geological wonders, this UNESCO World Heritage Site covers an area of over 1189 square miles of wilderness, hiking trails, streams, ponds, and lakes.

 Camping in Yosemite allows you to enjoy the picturesque views of Half Dome and El Capitan looming over the valley and take part in sightseeing, climbing, hiking and more.

 2. Lake Tahoe

-Being the largest alpine lake in the country, Lake Tahoe is another popular camping location in California.
-The West Shore is near many historic sites and is perfect for hiking and biking.
+The West Shore is close to many historic sites and is perfect for hiking and biking.
 The east shore is good for beach camping as it boasts some beautiful beaches.
-The south shore is suitable for families and RV camping, and north shore is best for fishing and hiking.
-So, camping in Lake Tahoe Basin Allows you a long range of activities to take part in.

 3. California’s Big Sur

 The rugged coastline of Big Sur and stunning sandy beaches in Santa Barbara offers you many scenic spots to pitch your tent.
-You can go hiking, sightseeing and many other outdoor activities in this area.
+You can go hiking, sightseeing, and enjoy many other outdoor activities in this area.